jofus101/jofus101.github.io/_posts/2015-04-16-inertia-is-hard.md

 image: city-bus.jpg
 ---

-Inertia of a heavy object is a hard force to oppose.
-Life can feel heavy.
+Inertia of a heavy object is a hard force to oppose and life can feel heavy.

 I had a good gig at Microsoft.
 They treat their employees really well on every metric, my managers were great, my coworkers were all good people, and I worked on Outlook, a product that ~10% of the world uses (kinda made that up, but I don't think I'm far off).
 But I was unhappy for reasons that don't really matter (in fact, like love, you don't need reasons though having them will help you in the future).
 After a year or so, I didn't know exactly what kind of life I wanted and so I let inertia take over.
 I stayed for another year.
 I didn't take the time to really think about [what success looked like for me]({% post_url 2015-03-30-defining-success %}) and as a result wasn't able to visualize my future life.